-The board utilizes 8 GB of addressable system memory.
-Typically the address space that is allocated for PCI Conventional bus add-in cards, BIOS (SPI Flash), and chipset overhead resides above the top of DRAM (total system memory).
-On a system that has 8 GB of system memory installed, it is not possible to use all of the installed memory due to system address space being allocated for other system critical functions.
+The board utilizes 16 GB of addressable system memory.
+Typically the address space that is allocated for PCI Conventional bus add-in cards, PCI Express configuration space, BIOS (SPI Flash), and chipset overhead resides above the top of DRAM (total system memory).
+On a system that has 16 GB of system memory installed, it is not possible to use all of the installed memory due to system address space being allocated for other system critical functions.
 These functions include the following:

-- BIOS/SPI Flash (8 Mbits)
+- BIOS/ SPI Flash (32 Mb)

 - Local APIC (19 MB)

 - Direct Media Interface (40 MB)

 - Front side bus interrupts (17 MB)

+- PCI Express configuration space (256 MB)

-- GMCH base address registers, internal graphics ranges
+- GMCH base address registers, internal graphics ranges, PCI Express ports (up to 512 MB)

-- Memory-mapped I/O that is dynamically allocated for PCI Conventional add-in cards
+- Memory-mapped I/O that is dynamically allocated for PCI Conventional and PCI Express add-in cards

 - Base graphics memory support (1 MB or 8 MB)

+- Intel MEI single channel (8 MB) or dual channel (16 MB)

-System resources and hardware (such as PCI) require physical memory address locations that can reduce available addressable system memory.
-This could result in a reduction of as much as 1 GB or more of physical addressable memory being available to the operating system and applications, depending on the system configuration and operating system.
-The amount of installed memory that can be used will vary based on add-in cards and BIOS settings.
+The amount of installed memory that can be used will vary based on add-in cards, BIOS settings, and operating system installed.
 Figure 8 shows a schematic of the system memory map.
 All installed system memory can be used when there is no overlap of system addresses.